 - Portfolio managers may choose to give a stock pitch or to write a group research paper (up to 3 members).
 The research paper must be about an aspect of managing the portfolios, aside from pitching stocks.
 Some possibilities: evaluating the trading performance of the funds, finding better approaches to constructing portfolios, evaluating the sell discipline of the funds, using performance analytics to understand sources of risk and return. - Portfolio managers are responsible for managing the fund's portfolio and ensuring that the portfolio is in compliance with the fund's Investment Policy Statement (attached).
 Managing the portfolio includes making decisions on whether to take a position in a security and, if so, how large a position, as well as when to add to a position, decrease a position, or close out a position, including ETFs. - Portfolio managers schedule weekly (or more frequent) meetings of all investment committee members (that is, all PMs and analysts for the fund) assigned to the portfolio.
-These portfolio team meetings must take place in person.
-Additional meetings and discussions may be done electronically but the weekly in person meetings are an important part of the AMP process.

-- Portfolio managers report on the fund's activities to the class according to the class schedule.
+These portfolio team meetings must take place in person (or on Zoom). - Portfolio managers report on the fund's activities to the class according to the class schedule.
 Attachment I contains the specific requirements and suggestions for content of the portfolio updates. - Portfolio managers document the ordering of trades using the AMP Trade Order Request Form (on Canvas in spreadsheet form).